Markus Fjørtoft: Professional

 On 19 January 2018, Fjørtoft was selected in the second round (45th overall) in the 2018 MLS SuperDraft by Seattle Sounders FC.

-In September 2018, Fjørtoft signed with Southern United FC of New Zealand.
-He signed a one-year contract for Scottish club Hamilton Academical in April 2019, starting from July 2019.
+In September 2018, Fjørtoft signed with Southern United FC of New Zealand in the ISPS Handa Premiership.
+He signed a one-year contract for Scottish club Hamilton Academical in the Scottish Premiership in April 2019, starting from July 2019.
 He extended his contract for another year in January 2020.

-In September 2020, Fjørtoft joined Scottish Championship side Greenock Morton on a permanent deal.
+In September 2020, Fjørtoft was signed by David Hopkin and joined Scottish Championship side Greenock Morton on a permanent deal.
+After a tumultuous season that saw three different managers at the helm, Morton secured their position in the Scottish Championship through the relegation playoffs.
+Fjortoft concluded the season with three goals, notably scoring a 121st-minute equalizer against Motherwell in the Scottish Cup.

-On 27 May 2021, it was announced that he had joined Ayr United for the 2021–22 season.
-He left Ayr United at the end of the season.
+On 27 May 2021, it was announced that he had joined Ayr United for the 2021–22 season, marking the second time he was signed by David Hopkin.
+He left Ayr United at the end of the season, after the team secured their spot in the Scottish Championship on the last day of the season.
 On 10 August 2022, Fjørtoft announced his retirement from professional football at the age of 28.

+Post-playing career

+Fjørtoft leads PFA's strategic content initiatives.

+He also hosts "The German Fussball Podcast" and the "PFA Conversations" podcast.
+Interviews include Cesc Fabregas, Granit Xhaka, Erling Haaland, Ruud van Nistelrooy, John Terry, Jack Wilshere, David Dein, Gary Pallister, Les Ferdinand, Leah Williamson, and Vivianne Miedema.

+He serves as a commentator and pundit for both English and Scottish football, contributing to renowned platforms such as BBC Scotland and BBC Wiltshire.

+Fjortoft participated as a contestant on "Familiens Ære," a sports game show aired on NRK.
+Alongside his father, he engaged in a competition that challenged six renowned sports families, evaluating their physical and mental prowess while putting their relationships to the test.